Answers to common questions by parents about child support payments

 You could also advise the other parent that Child Support targets self-employed people.
 The other parent would probably do badly and face hassles with Dept of Human Services through a change of assessment process.
 So you both want to come to an agreement for a fair arrangement and avoid this.
 There are some legal requirements to make private agreements binding.

-4. I was wanting to no if these new payment formulas are in place now or is it something that is trying to be put through an made legal.
-I hope they are/do for a fairer system for everyone.
+8. Are these new payment formulas in place now or is it something that is trying to be put through an made legal?

 We're hoping the new formula(s) will be put in place in the future.
 The new formulas beat the current scheme hands down.
 How generous child support should be can be debated.
 But that can adjusted using the new formulas while correcting many problems with the current scheme.